- 16 Best Games Like Horizon Forbidden West to Try Out in 2022 - December 10, 2021

 6. Monster Hunter

-Developed by Capcom in 2005, Monster Hunter is an action adventure role-playing video game.
+Developed by Capcom in 2005, Monster Hunter is an action adventure role-playing, hack and .
 This exceptional title is the story of a hunter who’s tasked with completing different jobs.

 In Monster Hunter, you set off on epic quest line, gather up things, weapons, armors, and so on.
 Then you have to fight and kill some of the most lethal monsters and craft stuff using their body parts.You can join three other players in the co op mode and delight in being part of an amazing world.